megagaming21/podman-create-flexo/README.md

 "Flexo is a caching proxy for pacman, the package manager of Arch Linux." https://github.com/nroi/flexo

-It basically speeds up pacman downloads, automatically uses updated mirrors, and reduces pacman bandwith usage if you re-install archlinux or have more than one archlinux install.
+It basically speeds up pacman downloads, automatically uses fast/latest mirrors, and reduces pacman bandwith usage if you re-install archlinux or have more than one archlinux install.

 # Usage
 ```bash